 According to Stuart et al. (2019) the wild population is in decline, due to a decrease of habitat quality in parts of the distribution range (see also 4.1).
-There is evidence for an apparent decline of about 50 % in 18 years (corresponding to about three generations) at one side in Cambodia based on interviews with local hunters (T. Neang, unpublished data in Stuart et al. 2019).
+The CITES MA of Cambodia (in litt. to the European Commission, 2021) considered the species to be in decline as a result of traditional hunting and habitat loss; while no numerical estimates were available of the scale of decline overall, there is evidence for an apparent decline of about 50 % in 18 years (corresponding to about three generations) at least at one site in the country, based on interviews with local hunters (T. Neang, unpublished data in Stuart et al. 2019).
 In Viet Nam, the species has been listed as Vulnerable in 2007 in the Viet Nam Red Book based on an estimated 20 % decline over 10 years across the country (Stuart et al. 2019).
 Field surveys in Viet Nam between 2014 and 2017 revealed that populations are extremely small and that mature individuals were not recorded at some sites (see 4.2 for more details).
 If harvest levels will remain at present magnitudes, further population declines, and potential local extirpations are expected to occur in the near future.
-In Thailand, a preliminary study conducted recently revealed that only a small population of P. cocincinus was found in the eastern part of Thailand (CITES MA Thailand 2021, in litt.).
-The species in particular occurs in moist evergreen forest within protected areas.
+In Thailand, a preliminary study conducted recently revealed that only a small population of P. cocincinus was found in the eastern part of Thailand (CITES MA Thailand, in litt. to the CITES MA of Germany, 2021).